More than 'just' a lawyer

 The ‘Mindset and Skillset’ from this varied experience is the foundation to helping you build on your own success:

-• 20+ years litigating very painful ‘human’ areas of the law (family, abuse, employment law, bullying and harassment)
+25+ years litigating very painful ‘human’ areas of the law (family, abuse, employment law, bullying and harassment)

-• Working for and against global corporations and small business owners
+Working for and against global corporations and small business owners

-• Working with various experts in legal proceedings including psychiatrists and psychologists - as well as coaches and mentors in my own business
+Working with various experts in legal proceedings including psychiatrists and psychologists - as well as coaches and mentors in my own business

-My Barrister's wig lives in here!
+My original Barrister's wig lives here!

 The 'people' side of business is so very important, yet we’ve all witnessed the fallout from poor leadership: the distraction, in-fighting and the dreaded internal politics; the bottom-line implications when good people – and good clients – walk away.

 Added to your own experience, I can share my management and leadership experience and many years immersed in the wonderful world of personal development.
-This brings an added dimension when working with you – much more than being ‘just a lawyer’.

 Oh, and I’ve learned from my fair share of mistakes too.
 Lots of mistakes!
 Haven’t we all?